 - Offer other types of digital services (Such as web design, copywriting, proofreading, creative services)

-If you spend a few moments answering the questions above, I think you’ll be in a better position to decide when and how you’re going to monetize your blog.
+If you spend just a few moments answering the 4 questions above, I think you’ll be in a better position to decide when and how you’re going to monetize your blog successfully.

-Once again, my advice if you’re a starter blogger, is that you spend some time building your blog first.
+Once again, my advice if you’re a starter blogger, is that you spend some time building your blog first, and growing your community.

 I tell you, six months will fly by, and you’ll have more content, a few more peeps on your email list, some credibility and trust, and all the attributes needed to become a successful money making blogger.

 Or, you can start right away.
-Whatever you decide, I wish you the very best of luck.
+Whatever you decide, I wish you the very, very best of luck.